 in 2008 the Chamber announced the creation of a customer service award.
 Designed to put the spotlight on individuals within a business that have demonstrated outstanding, “above and beyond” service to the citizens and customers for their employer or for their own business.

 Nominees must demonstrate outstanding customer service from these 5 attributes:

 Accessible, Courteous, Helpful, Knowledgeable, and Responsive.

 - Nominees should be employees, or sole proprietors, that have demonstrated outstanding “above and beyond” service to the citizens and customers for their employer or business.

-- Nominees must have been an employee for the employer, or sole proprietors, a minimum of two (2) years as of August 31, 2019.
+- Nominees must have been an employee for the employer, or sole proprietors, a minimum of two (2) years as of August 31, of this calendar year.